hyzhak/ollama-mcp-server/memory-bank/activeContext.md

 ## Learnings and Project Insights

 - MCP tool abstraction enables rapid integration of new Ollama features.
-- Streaming and stdio support are critical for flexible deployment.
+- Streaming is not supported in stdio MCP transport; future HTTP/SSE support may enable true streaming.
 - Clear documentation and memory bank are essential for maintainability.
 - Modern MCP SDK and ollama-js simplify integration and improve type safety.